-Multifocal and Accommodative IOLs provide the option of seeing well at more than one distance when you are not wearing eyeglasses or contacts.
+Multifocal and Extended depth-of-focus (EDOF) IOL’s provide the option of seeing well at more than one distance when you are not wearing eyeglasses or contacts.

 Multifocal lenses use specially designed focal zones on the surface of the lens.
 Light rays focused through zones provide sharply focused images at near and far distances.
 For best results, it is recommended that multifocal lenses be implanted in both eyes.
 With these lenses, a patient should generally see better at near ranges without eyeglasses than if you had received a traditional monofocal IOL.